oxenti/User/README.md

 ```

 ### Configuration files
-Move the 'address.php' config file from the plugin's config folder to your app's config folder.
+Move the 'user.php' config file from the plugin's config folder to your app's config folder.

-On your app's 'bootstrap.php' add the address configuration file:
+On your app's 'bootstrap.php' add the user configuration file:
 ```php
     ...
     try {